akeneo/onboarder-helpcenter/content/md/retailer-onboarder/define-suppliers-scope/define-assets-requirements.md

 ::: success
-Only the asset collections marked as 'required' are taken into account for the completeness of products.
+Asset collections identified as 'required' are the only ones taken into account for the completeness of products.
 The nice-to-have assets are not mandatory to synchronize the product.
 :::

 # Limitations